danmacklin/erlang_cep/README.md

 	ejsLog("/tmp/foo.txt", "Hello");

-If the Row Function fails to match it must return an empty list.
+If a Row Function fails to match it must return an empty list.

 The results of a Row Function must be a list.
 The order of the list is important as it dictates how the data is stored within the window results.
 Row Functions, searches and joins must respect this order.

-When using joins, the javascript code can be simplified by using the Join object.
+When using joins Row Function code can be simplified by using a Join object.

 Create a join object passing the joins parameter and optionally the name of the join feed / window if you want to restrict the join.